Koha-Community/kohadocs/source/systempreferences.rst

 -  Used when merging authorities.

 -  Controls how the indicators of linked authority records affect the corresponding biblio indicators.
-Currently, the default valueis fine-tuned for MARC21 and copies the authority indicators for UNIMARC.
+Currently, the default value is fine-tuned for MARC21 and copies the authority indicators for UNIMARC.

--  For example,a MARC21 field 100 in a biblio record should pick its first indicator from the linked authority record.
+-  For example, a MARC21 field 100 in a biblio record should pick its first indicator from the linked authority record.
 The second indicator is not controlled by the authority.
 This report supports such MARC conventions.